PluralKit/infra/docs/new-server-setup.md

 (this document assumes you have basic knowledge of Nix and NixOS configuration)

-PluralKit uses Hetzner cloud instances for management (hashistack, nirn-proxy) and dedicated servers for database/compute.
+PluralKit uses Hetzner cloud instances for management (hashistack, seaweedfs master) and dedicated servers for database/compute.
 Hetzner doesn't offer NixOS as a boot option, so it has to be installed manually.

-For cloud instances: install Debian and use [nixos-infect](https://github.com/elitak/nixos-infect/).
+For cloud instances: install Debian and use [nixos-infect](https://github.com/elitak/nixos-infect/) through `cloud-init`.

-For dedicated servers: boot to rescue, install the Nix daemon and run `nix-env -iA nixos-install-tools`.
+For dedicated servers: boot to rescue, install the Nix daemon and run `nix-shell -p nixos-install-tools`.
 From there, install the same way as from NixOS live install media.

 Now you have a blank NixOS server, ready for configuration to be applied.
 - Create a new directory under `nixosConfigurations`, and add a `default.nix` file with the base machine configuration (hardware, IPs, generate hostId, stateVersion).